oscar-macias/Fermi_GC_limits/README.md

 This repository contains the data files for Figure 1, but it also contains the full log-like data files and our Bayesian pipeline necessary to reproduce the figures in our paper.
-So, if you are interested in including our derived limits in your plot please go to directory Fig1_data, but if you are interested in constraining your own model or simply reproducing our results, please see below instructions.
+So, if you are interested in including our derived limits in your plot please go to directory Fig1_data, but if you are rather interested in constraining your own model or simply reproducing our results, please see below instructions.

 To reproduce our DM limits, you can run: